Philipbear/SyntheMol/docs/rl/README.md

 [wuxi.md](wuxi.md): Instructions for processing the WuXi building blocks, reactions, and molecules (May 2023 release).

-[antibiotics.md](antibiotics.md): Instructions for generating antibiotic candidates for _Staphyloccocus aureus_ using reinforcement learning (RL).
+[antibiotics.md](antibiotics.md): Instructions for generating antibiotic candidates for _Staphylococcus aureus_ using reinforcement learning (RL).
 Includes instructions for processing antibiotics data, training antibacterial activity prediction models, generating molecules with SyntheMol-RL, and selecting candidates.